Meet Our Staff

 - Brenda Johnston, B.A.
 (HONS), M.A.
 (Ed Contexts)

-Stephanie Jacobson and Sharnjeet Kaur are ACLRC's administrative team and resident horticultural experts.
-Collectively, Sharnjeet and Stephanie are in charge of management, bookkeeping and keeping our office running smoothly.
+Sharnjeet Kaur is the Administrator and resident horticultural expert at our centre.
+Sharnjeet is in charge of management, bookkeeping and keeping our office running smoothly.